kishansripada/pada/README.md

 An interactive chord and guitar tablature library connected to Spotify.

-Powered by: SvelteKit, Tailwind, Spotify API and Fauna
+Powered by: SvelteKit, Tailwind, Spotify API and Supabase